Hariharan-2711/UART-FIFO/README.md

 Behavioural design of UART with a FIFO buffer in verilog

-This project aims at the RTL design of a Universal Asynchronous Receiver and Transmitter
+This project aims at the behavioural design of a Universal Asynchronous Receiver and Transmitter

 It has 5 modules namely:
-   Transmitter.v
-   Receiver.v
-   uart.v
-   fifo_tx.v
-   uart_testbench.v

 1. Transmitter.v -
      This module implements the function of the transmitter.
 It has FSM consisting of 6 states.